ohhaibook/cmis242project4/README.md

 # cmis242project4
-UMGC CMIS 242 Project 4
+UMUC UMGC CMIS 242 Project 4
+Use as you wish